nicetak/nlp-100-exercises/docs/chap01.md

 ```

 ```
-## [1] "I cudlo'nt beileve that I cuold alclatuy uasrnntedd what I was rdiaeng : the pnameoenhl power of the huamn mind ."
+## [1] "I c'ldnuot belevie that I colud alctaluy unstndared what I was rnedaig : the pnmhoaenel power of the human mind ."
 ```